-Make sure that you're involved with the marketing material (catalogue pages, web content, staff training) and point of sale (POS) materials relating to your product.
-You can insist on this if you give the impression that you will not support any misrepresentation of your product to consumers.
+Make sure that you're involved with the marketing materials (such as web content, social media and staff training) and point of sale (POS) materials relating to your product.
+You can insist that you will not support any misrepresentation of your product to consumers.

 When you check the material, make sure that it includes your top Unique Selling Propositions (USPs) and that they haven't just used some nonsense tech specs (which they tend to do).
 As someone once said, "retail is detail".

 4. Store staff

 See what you can do to help store staff to understand and sell the product.
 You may be able to arrange some training or supply guidance.